2-day safari from Zanzibar: the best 2 day fly-in tour

 -

-A fly-in safari typically involves flying from Zanzibar to an airstrip located within the national park (or, in the case of Nyerere, just outside the entrance to the park).
-This airstrip is usually situated near your lodging, and during your time in the park or reserve, you'll be transported in a safari 4WD vehicle.
+A fly-in safari typically involves flying from Zanzibar to an airstrip located within the national park (or, in the case of Nyerere, just outside the entrance to the park, and Tarangire, Arusha airport).
+Arusha Airport is situated in Arusha town, and you will be transferred to Tarangire National Park in a safari 4WD vehicle for a full-day game drive.

 How much does a 2-day trip from Zanzibar cost?